cleaversolutions/hh/returns.md

 noindex: true
 ---

----

-&nbsp;Orders ship out the following business day.

 If you are not 100% satisfied with your purchase for any reason within the first 30 days, you can go through our easy online return process to receive a **FREE** prepaid return shipping label and a **100% refund including your original outbound shipping**\*.

 \*Product must be in **original packaging in like-new condition**.
 See our full return policy, including for those outside the US 48, below.
 {: .small}

----

-#### Free & Simple Returns – Effective August 5, 2016
+#### Free & Simple Returns&nbsp;

 To initiate a return, click the link at the bottom of your order confirmation email that says, “Click here to make a return.”
 You may also [fill out the form by clicking here](https://higherhangers.wufoo.com/forms/skmlnm61ln0dlf).

 ## WITHIN THE US 48 (all states besides Alaska and Hawaii)

 Within the US 48, we accept free, no cost returns for 30 days after receiving your order.
-If 30 days have gone by since you received your purchase, unfortunately we can’t offer you a refund or exchange.

 To be eligible for a return, your item must be in like-new condition &**&nbsp;in the original packaging.**